-- One aileron control horn in positioned on each aileron.
+- 1. One aileron control horn in positioned on each aileron.
 Using a ruler and a pen, locate and mark the location of the control horn.
-It should be mounted on the bottom side of the aileron at the leading edge, in line with the aileron pushrod. - 2.
-Remove the covering and install the control horn.
+It should be mounted on the bottom side of the aileron at the leading edge, IN LINE with the aileron pushrod. - 2.
+Drill two holes through the aileron using the control horn as a guide and screw the control horn in place.